brunnarayssa/content-error-ort/src/content/lesson/intro-to-4geeks.md

 ---

+Welcome!! 🤩👏

-Welcome!! 🤩👏 My name is Alejandro, and I'm typing these words after years of teaching code and changing lives.
-Please, I beg you to read until the end, I will try my best not to bore you!
+My name is Alejandro, and I'm typing these words after years of teaching code and changing lives.
+Please, I beg you to read until the end—I will try my best not to bore you!

-## What you already know
+What You Already Know

-You are here to develop your coding skills to a point where you can be useful to society to: 1️⃣ Get a job, 2️⃣ Create your own company, and 3️⃣ Adapt better to the current world.
+You are here to develop your coding skills to a point where you can be useful to society by:

-## What you did not know
+1️⃣ Getting a job,
+2️⃣ Creating your own company, and
+3️⃣ Adapting better to the current world.

+What You Didn’t Know
-You are also here because you need help, not only technical help, but also spiritual help, and I say this in the most pragmatic way possible.
+You are also here because you need help—not just technical help, but spiritual help.
+And I say this in the most pragmatic way possible.

-> The biggest wall to becoming a developer is not in the syllabus or content but in your mind.
+The biggest wall to becoming a developer is not in the syllabus or the content, but in your mind.

-We are about to change the way you learn, the way you approach life, and the way you sell yourself (therefore see yourself).
-We are tearing down old misconceptions about yourself, others, and your professional life.
+We are about to change the way you learn, the way you approach life, and the way you present yourself (which, ultimately, shapes how you see yourself).
+We are tearing down old misconceptions about who you are, who others are, and what your professional life can be.

-### We are here to tear down the 💻 3 Walls Toward Code

-During the past years, we have identified specific reasons that cause students to stop trying to be developers or fail to complete the course, or get a job.
+We Are Here to Tear Down the 💻 3 Walls Toward Code Over the past years, we have identified specific reasons that cause students to stop trying to become developers, fail to complete the course, or struggle to get a job.

-#### Wall #1: Confidence ❓ (Impostor syndrome)
+Wall #1: Confidence ❓ (Impostor Syndrome)

 ![Impostor Syndrome](https://github.com/breatheco-de/content/blob/master/src/assets/images/6cf4655f-665f-4f68-b021-f34238cedd69.png?raw=true)